This is a beta feature according to Algolia’s Terms of Service (“Beta Services”).

 When you’re satisfied with testing:- Click Publish in the agent editor.

-- Confirm the configuration, any unsaved changes will be applied.
+- Confirm the configuration.
+Any unsaved changes are applied automatically.

 - The agent is now live and available for API integration or frontend SDK.